ana-ferr/GoOutdoors_exercise/README.md

 # GoOutdoors_exercise
-Exercise testing webpage selecting item and checking stock
+Exercise testing webpage selecting item and checking stock usgin WebDriver.IO

-WestwingNow_WebdriverIO
-Automation test using WebDriver.IO

 I've used Visual Studio Code to create and run the tests.
 I've created 7 tests with a few steps each to make it easy to evaluate which tests have failed/passed.